assert-justice/Curriculum/intro_programming/python.md

 #### Closures

-Closures are a huge topic and are definitly something that we will come back to later on.
+Closures are a huge topic and are definitely something that we will come back to later on.
 Again my goal with this section is to introduce and demistify.
 So what is a closure?
 Well it's a way of binding mutable data to a function.
 What does that mean?
 Let's see:

 ```python
 def makeCounter(name):